Tax Brackets

 State Tax Brackets

-Individual income taxes accounted for 38 percent of all state tax collections in 2018, according to the nonprofit Tax Foundation.
+Individual income taxes accounted for 49% of all state tax collections in 2023, according to Fiscal Data.
 But state income tax brackets – and state income tax laws – vary from state to state.

 - 41 states tax only wage and salary income.